gramseyer/merkle_trie_toolkit/README.md

 - One should be able to build and run tests with `make test`.

-- Trie operations are safe to use concurrently, unless the locking mechanisms are turned off (methods with names \_nolocks do not use locking).
+- Trie operations are safe to use concurrently
+  (except for those in `trie/`, when the locking mechanisms are turned off --methods with names \_nolocks do not use locking).

 - Will update documentation if requested.